-TCFD Report (in compliance with the Draft DWP Regulations)
+TCFD Report (in compliance with the DWP Regulations)

-- 10.40 As the Fund assets are larger than £5bn (minimum asset threshold requiring the Draft DWP Regulations compliance), the Trustees have to: - Meet the Draft DWP Regulations obligations for the scheme year from 1 October 2021 to the end of that scheme year at the least and the full year most likely.
-The regulation requires the Draft DWP Regulations disclosures initially for the period 1 October 2021 to 31 March 2022.
-Subsequently, the reporting period of this report will follow the regular scheme year; and - Publish a TCFD Report within 7 months of the end of that scheme year (or by 31 October 2022) with a link included in the Annual Report and Accounts for that scheme year and in annual benefit statements.
+- 10.40 As the Fund assets are larger than £5bn (minimum asset threshold requiring the DWP Regulations compliance from 1 October 2021), the Trustees have to: - Meet the DWP Regulations obligations for the scheme year from 1 October 2021 to the end of that scheme year at the least and the full year most likely.
+The regulation requires the DWP Regulations disclosures initially for the period 1 October 2021 to 31 March 2022.
+Subsequently, the reporting period of this report will follow the regular scheme year; and - Publish a TCFD Report within 7 months of the end of that scheme year with a link included in the Annual Report and Accounts for that scheme year and in annual benefit statements.